WV-HEDW: History

 The centenary of WV-HEDW in 2008 was celebrated in style.
 On May 4, the celebrations were fittingly opened with a special commemoration of the members of Wilhelmina Vooruit and HEDW who were murdered during the Second World War.
 The following weekends saw the International Friendship Tournament and the Hette Spoelstra Youth Tournament took place.
 The month of celebrations ended with a weekend full of festivities: the big party on Friday evening in the Koningszaal of Artis (where the 60th anniversary was celebrated in 1968) with the presentation of the three-part anniversary book, anniversary matches on Saturday, and a reunion on Sunday presented by national celebrity Dieuwertje Blok.
 On that occasion, Her Majesty graciously appointed honorary chairman Sander Post and honorary member André Lopes Dias as Members of the Order of Orange-Nassau.

-The next milestone, the club's 110th anniversary, was also celebrated exuberantly on Ascension Day, the 10th of May 2018, with football matches for young and old, the presentation of the anniversary book covering what happened to the club in the last ten years (2008-2018), a reunion, the Sander Post Festival with acts from within the club's own ranks, and a closing party with a DJ.
+The next milestone, the club's 110th anniversary, was also celebrated exuberantly on Ascension Day, 10 May 2018, with football matches for young and old, the presentation of the anniversary book covering what happened to the club in the last ten years (2008–2018), a reunion, the Sander Post Festival with acts from within the club's own ranks, and a closing party with a DJ.